Parental leave in the United States: Current legislation

 These federal laws and amendments have increased the accessibility and quality of care for prenatal and postnatal mothers and families.
 For example, before the Affordable Care Act, only 12% of insurance plans sold in the individual market included maternity coverage.
 Also, according to a journal study on FMLA by researchers at the University of Maryland, it was found that mothers who benefitted from FMLA returned to the same job sooner, which depicts the impact of job stability for mothers.
 Nonetheless, many employees are still ineligible for the FMLA.
 According to the Family and Medical Leave Report in 2012, only 59% of American employees were eligible under the FMLA.
 Additionally, female employees who returned after FMLA were given lower wages than when they left.
-This comes from the same study by researchers at the University of Maryland, as aforementioned.
-It should be said that these lower wages may not have been permanent since the study only went to highlight women's experience with maternity leave two years after they left.
+This comes from the same study by researchers at the University of Maryland.
+These lower wages may not have been permanent since the study only went to highlight women's experience with maternity leave two years after they left.

 In polls from 2017, Democrats and Republicans both are in high support of federal funding for paid maternity and family leave.
 According to a study done by the Brookings Institution, a non-profit think tank in D.C., 71% of Republicans and 83% of Democrats support a paid leave policy.
 Although the study did not reach a particular compromise on how the policies should work, who should pay for it, how much, and other concerns that might factor into creating a universal paid parental leave policy, it reached a conclusion.
 Among the diverse group of researchers with different political and economic views, everyone believed that it is worthwhile to consider a federal paid leave policy.
 One reason is that the "US is the only advanced country that provides no public support to new parents."

 The US does not have a federal paid maternity and family leave act.
 Some states, however, include paid leave legislation for family members.
 States like California, New Jersey, and New York have pioneered paid leave legislation in their respective states.
 Reasons for paid leave might include higher job security for women and reducing women's need for public assistance.
 A study by the Institute for Women's Research has also shown that paid leave could reduce employer costs and lead to US economic growth.
 Also, paid family leave has been shown to increase the health of the family by lowering infant mortality rates.
 Paid family leave would also allow low-income families the ability to take care of their family members without having to sacrifice time and money.
 Reasons for not having a protected paid family leave policy in place might be justified by the fact that there are limited economic resources to sustain a program.
 Additionally, some may disagree with the overreach of the government in taking on the responsibility to keep families afloat on leave.
 Compared to some other countries, the US remains behind in terms of maternity leave legislation.